puneeth579/jsonsrv/README.md

   }
 }
 ```
-being the `value` property schema dependent on the action queried.
+being the `value` property schema dependent on the action queried (in fact, being the output schema of the service).

 The following error codes are defined, aligned with the [JSON_RPC 2.0 specification](http://www.jsonrpc.org/specification#error_object):